MicrosoftDocs/entra-docs/docs/external-id/customers/tutorial-native-authentication-android-sign-up-user-with-username-password-user-attributes.md

 To sign up user using username (email address), password, and user attributes, we verify the user's email address through email OTP.
 Also, the password that the app collects from the user need to meet [Microsoft Entra's password policies](/entra/identity/authentication/concept-password-ban-bad-combined-policy).

-The Android SDK provides a utility class `UserAttribute.Builder` to create user attributes.
+The Android SDK provides a utility class `UserAttribute.Builder` to prepare the user attributes.

 Use these steps to initiate the sign-up flow: